EnviroDIY/ModularSensors/examples/ReadMe.md

 ### Publishing to Monitor My Watershed<!--! {#examples_mmw} -->

 The logging to Monitor My Watershed example uses a Digi XBee in transparent mode to publish data live from a BME280 and Maxim DS18.

 - [Instructions for the logging to Monitor My Watershed example](https://envirodiy.github.io/ModularSensors/example_mmw.html)
 - [The logging to Monitor My Watershed example on GitHub](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_MMW)

 ### Publishing to ThingSpeak<!--! {#examples_thingspeak} -->

 The logging to ThingSpeak example uses an ESP8266 to send data to ThingSpeak.
-It also includes a Meter Hydros 21 (formerly know as a Decagon CTD) and a Campbell OBS3+.
+It also includes a Meter Hydros 21 (formerly known as a Decagon CTD) and a Campbell OBS3+.

 - [Instructions for the logging to ThingSpeak example](https://envirodiy.github.io/ModularSensors/example_thingspeak.html)
 - [The logging to ThingSpeak example on GitHub](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_ThingSpeak)